Skip to content

 sudo nano /etc/systemd/system/gunicorn.service

-In the nano file editor, paste the following text.
-Ensure to update the full path for gunicorn in the gunicorn.service file.
+In the nano file editor, paste the following configuration.
+Remember to replace the ExecStart path with the full Gunicorn path you found in the previous step:

 Bash